spiraldb/vortex/README.md

 file's footer.
 This allows the file format to be effectively self-describing and to evolve without breaking changes to the file format specification.

+For example, the Compressor implementation can choose to chunk data into a Parquet-like layout with row groups and aligned pages (ChunkedArray of StructArray of ChunkedArrays with equal chunk sizes).
+Alternatively, it can choose to chunk different columns differently based on their compressed size and data distributions (e.g., a column that is constant across all rows can be a single chunk, whereas a large string column may be split arbitrarily many times).

-In fact, the format is designed to support forward compatibility by optionally embedding WASM decoders directly into the files themselves.
+In the same vein, the format is designed to support forward compatibility by optionally embedding WASM decoders directly into the files themselves.
 This should help avoid the rapid calcification that has plagued other columnar file formats.

 ## Components